trietvu14/scriptumlearning-v2/replit.md

 - School admin capability to delete institution-specific curriculum standards

 ## System Architecture
-The platform features a modern web application architecture:
+The platform features a robust, multi-tenant architecture with distinct frontend and backend services.

+### UI/UX Decisions
+The user interface prioritizes a clean, professional aesthetic.
+It incorporates custom branding with the Scriptum logo and elegant typography using the Zain font.
+Key UI elements include a centered search bar, a blue-to-purple gradient navigation bar, and a sidebar with institution-specific branding.
+Components are built using shadcn/ui on React, ensuring a responsive and modern user experience.

+### Technical Implementations
-- **Frontend**: Built with React and TypeScript, utilizing Vite for fast development, Tailwind CSS for styling, and shadcn/ui for UI components.
-It includes a multi-tenant dashboard system with custom UI components like a `TopBar` with Scriptum branding and a `Sidebar` with institution-specific branding.
+- **Frontend**: Developed with React and TypeScript, leveraging Vite for build tooling, Tailwind CSS for styling, and shadcn/ui for UI components.
+TanStack Query manages data fetching, and Wouter handles client-side routing.
-- **Backend**: Comprises an Express.js API layer written in TypeScript for core application logic and Python-based services (Flask/FastAPI) dedicated to AI functionalities (content categorization, agentic workflows, board review generation, study path recommendations) and ETL processes for LMS integrations.
+- **Backend**: Comprises an Express.js API layer built with TypeScript for core application logic and dedicated Python services (Flask/FastAPI) for AI and ETL operations.
-- **Database**: PostgreSQL is used as the primary database, enhanced with the `pgvector` extension for AI embeddings, supporting a multi-tenant architecture with robust tenant isolation and a comprehensive schema for educational content mapping.
+- **Database**: PostgreSQL is used as the primary database, enhanced with the pgvector extension to support AI embeddings for efficient semantic search and content mapping.
-- **AI Integration**: Leverages OpenAI GPT models for advanced AI capabilities, including content categorization, standards mapping, and personalized learning.
+- **AI Integration**: Utilizes OpenAI GPT models for advanced AI capabilities, including content categorization, agentic workflows, board review generation, and study path recommendations.
-- **Multi-tenancy**: Designed with row-level security ensuring strict tenant isolation.
-Super admins are tenant-agnostic with platform-wide access across all institutions.
+- **Multi-tenancy**: Implemented with row-level security ensuring strict tenant isolation and data segregation.
-- **UI/UX Decisions**: Emphasizes a clean, professional aesthetic with custom branding, including a specific logo integration, Zain font for typography, a blue-to-purple gradient for navigation elements, and a centered search bar.

-Key features include:
-- Multi-tenant school/college management with automated user provisioning.
-- Integrations with major LMS platforms (Canvas, Blackboard, Moodle).
-- Comprehensive standards mapping (e.g., USMLE, LCME, iNBDE, CODA).
-- AI-powered content categorization with Retrieval-Augmented Generation (RAG) training.
+- **Key Features**: Includes multi-tenant management, automated user provisioning, LMS integrations (Canvas, Blackboard, Moodle), AI-powered standards mapping (USMLE, LCME, iNBDE, CODA), board review mock exams, and comprehensive role-based access control (RBAC).
+A notable feature is the comprehensive dental school curriculum template system, allowing multi-tenant cloning and customization.
+- **RAG Document Stores**: Utilizes dedicated RAG (Retrieval Augmented Generation) stores for AI training, including a Standards Training Store, Course-Specific Stores, and an Internal Curriculum Store.
-- Role-based access control (Super Admin, School Admin, Faculty, Administrative Support, Students) with automated user provisioning from LMS data.
-Super admins have cross-tenant management capabilities.
+- **RBAC System**: Defines roles such as Super Admin, School Admin, Faculty, Administrative Support, and Students, each with specific permissions and data access levels.
-- Dashboard visualizations and reporting with export capabilities.
-- Robust assessment tools and board review mock exams with personalized study paths.
-- **Comprehensive Dental School Curriculum Template System**: Master template with 14 subjects and 45 topics covering 4-year dental education (D1-D4), with multi-tenant cloning capabilities allowing schools to create and customize their own copies while preserving the official master template.

-## Development Phases

-### Phase 1: Foundation (Completed)
-- ✅ Multi-tenant architecture with PostgreSQL database
-- ✅ User authentication and role-based access control
-- ✅ Basic curriculum standards management
-- ✅ Super admin tenant-agnostic architecture
-- ✅ Core UI components with Scriptum branding

-### Phase 2: Standards & Templates (Completed)
-- ✅ Comprehensive standards frameworks (USMLE, LCME, iNBDE, CODA)
-- ✅ Curriculum Standard Template for dental schools
-- ✅ Multi-tenant template cloning system
-- ✅ School admin permissions for template management
-- ✅ Template deletion capabilities

-### Phase 3: AI Integration (In Progress)
-- 🔄 OpenAI GPT integration for content analysis
-- 🔄 RAG document processing system
-- 🔄 Automated content categorization
-- 🔄 AI-powered curriculum recommendations

-### Phase 4: LMS Integration (Planned)
-- 📋 Canvas, Blackboard, and Moodle API integrations
-- 📋 Automated user provisioning from LMS data
-- 📋 Course roster synchronization
-- 📋 Grade passback capabilities

-### Phase 5: Assessment Tools (Planned)
-- 📋 Board review mock exams
-- 📋 Personalized study paths
-- 📋 Progress tracking and analytics
-- 📋 Performance dashboards

-### Phase 6: Advanced Features (Future)
-- 📋 Real-time collaboration tools
-- 📋 Advanced reporting and analytics
-- 📋 Mobile application support
-- 📋 Third-party integrations

 ## External Dependencies
-- **OpenAI GPT Models**: Used for AI-powered content categorization, intelligent content analysis, and generating recommendations.
+- **OpenAI GPT Models**: Integrated for AI-powered content analysis, categorization, and recommendation generation.
-- **PostgreSQL with pgvector**: For database management and efficient storage/retrieval of AI embeddings.
+- **PostgreSQL with pgvector**: Employed for database management and efficient storage and retrieval of AI embeddings.
-- **LMS APIs**: Integration with Canvas, Blackboard, and Moodle via their respective APIs for user provisioning, course roster synchronization, and data exchange.
+- **LMS APIs**: Utilized for integration with Learning Management Systems such as Canvas, Blackboard, and Moodle, facilitating user provisioning, course roster synchronization, and data exchange.
-- **Google Fonts**: For loading custom fonts, specifically Zain, to maintain consistent branding and typography.
+- **Google Fonts**: Used to load custom fonts, specifically Zain, for consistent branding and typography across the platform.